Monthly Blogging Income Report: December 2018

 Anyways, this post is about my income.
 Today I want to talk about what did I accomplished in 2018 and the progress I made both financially and mentally.
 If you are new here, have a look at my previous income report here.

 Here comes another monthly blogging income report, and this is about how much I made in December 2018.

 You can check the latest income report here.

 In December BforBloggers got over 2500 new visitors and 2900+ sessions.
 Overall page views were 3800+ and the bounce rate was near 79%.
 That’s pretty well because if you look at my previous income report you’ll see we almost doubled our pageviews.

-I also notice how average session duration increased from last time.
+I also notice how the average session duration increased from last time.
 I started to focus on content quality and SEO more than anything else.

 82% of my traffic came from search engines and 9% of the traffic is direct traffic.
-4% traffic is a referral that can from content websites like Zest.is.
+4% of traffic is a referral that can from content websites like Zest.is.

 Close to 8% of my visitors came back, which is quite lower than 10% from the previous time.